TohmaN233/ZZ-Project/INSTALL.md

 - `ZZ-Assets-PC02-v1.zip.002` - `576401952` bytes.
 - `ZZ-Assets-PC02-English-v1.zip` - `195374917` bytes.

 Download both main volumes before extracting.
-Open `.001` with 7-Zip; it will read `.002` automatically.
+Open `.001`; it will read `.002` automatically.
 Extract the result to the program root, not to an additional nested `asserts/asserts/` directory.
 The English ZIP is optional and should be extracted into the same `asserts/` directory after the main pack.